the-company-tcus/docs/blog/2023-02-02-create-custom-navbar-item-for-docusaurus.md

 :::info

-This is a implementation of a temporary workaround to support custom navbar item types, from [#7231](https://github.com/facebook/docusaurus/pull/7231) and [#7227](https://github.com/facebook/docusaurus/issues/7227) issues.
+This is an implementation of a temporary workaround to support custom navbar item types, from [#7231](https://github.com/facebook/docusaurus/pull/7231) and [#7227](https://github.com/facebook/docusaurus/issues/7227) issues.